John-Abbott-College/6A6-Notes/assignments/Assignment3.md

                Title="Inbox">
   ```

 - Due to a known issue in .NET 8, the `SearchBar`'s `SearchCommandParameter` binding may not work as expected.
-As a workaround, bind the `Text` property of the `SearchBar` to a public `SearchString` property in the ViewModel.
+As a workaround, bind the `Text` property of the `SearchBar` to a public `SearchString` property in the `MainViewModel`. **UPDATE APR-24**: Then, bind the `SearchCommandParameter` to this property.

 - The `SwipeView` has a different binding context from their parents.
 To use commands defined in the View Model, use relative binding and use the `x:Type viewmodels:MainViewModel` as such: